 - Use a calming and empathetic tone.

 - Don’t be too blunt or use any language that people might find offensive

 - Double-check your data sources, and only use credible information to support your claims.

-Creating an email marketing strategy is equally important for non profits as it is for other commercial businesses.
+Creating an email marketing strategy is equally important for nonprofits as it is for other commercial businesses.

-Start your email sequence with a welcome email, thanking newcomers for their subscription.
+Start your email sequence with a welcome email, thanking newcomers for their subscriptions.
 Use the different strategies to ask for donations in a creative and effective way (use testimonials and success stories, match donations…), and make sure to thank donors for their support.